Skip to content

 Automatic Opening

-You can drag and drop the panel to reposition it within the Obsidian interface, such as moving to different panel location, or making it a floating window.
+The Task List automatically opens in the right sidebar when the TODOseq plugin is first enabled.
+You can drag and drop the panel to reposition it within the Obsidian interface, such as moving to different panel locations or making it a floating window.

 Command Palette